Maps are a great tool. They help us understand where we are and they help us get to new destinations.

 Use the maps provided here to orient yourself.
 Understand where we are now and where we are going.
 Review the Climate Action Plan for a deeper dive.
 Then, when you are oriented, check out What You Can Do for ideas about what you can do to help us accomplish our ambitious climate action goals.
 As with any major journey, we will need everyone to do their part for us to reach our destination.

-The interactive map showcases Climate Champions in six categories—energy use, fleet, employee commuting, water savings, emissions and other.
+The interactive map showcases Climate Champions in ten categories—energy use, building design, fleet, employee commuting, land use, water savings, waste, emissions, catalysts and other.

 Within each category Champions are ranked based on their achievement with a 4 Star Climate Champion being one that has completely transformed some aspect of their operations.
 (So, for example, an entity with a 100% Clean Energy Fleet, would be a 4-Star Climate Champion.)